Frequently Asked Questions

 What is Bright & Early ND?

-Bright & Early ND is North Dakota’s Quality Rating and Improvement System (QRIS).
+Bright & Early ND is North Dakota’s voluntary Quality Rating and Improvement System (QRIS).
 Bright & Early ND is part of a national movement to assess, improve, and communicate the level of quality in childcare and early education programs across our state.

 Bright & Early ND is an initiative led by the ND Department of Human Services (DHS) to ensure that North Dakota’s children receive the quality child care and early education they need for success in school and life.
 We recognize talented child care and early education programs for going above and beyond, and we deliver professional rewards for a job well done.